EL SEED, Tradizione Proverbiale

-Galleria Patricia Armocida is proud to present Tradizione Proverbiale, the first Italian solo exhibition by the acclaimed French-Tunisian artist eL Seed.
-From March 24th through June 30th, 2017 - Opening on Thursday, March 23rd.
+Galleria Patricia Armocida presented Tradizione Proverbiale, the first Italian solo exhibition by the acclaimed French-Tunisian artist eL Seed, from March 24th through June 30th, 2017.

-The artist will present a selection of medium and big size canvases created for the exhibit.
+The artist presented a selection of medium and big size canvases created for the exhibit.

 In the Arabian Peninsula, fourteen centuries ago, a large village named Okaz, situated near Mecca, was known as the rendezvous for jousting poets.
 Each year, these linguistically shrewd men would meet at a commercial and artistic fair to engage in a competition of elegance and poetic flare.
 It is reported that after these battles of wits, the victorious poems were embroidered onto textiles, which would then be hung from the walls of the Kaaba; but only seven remained on those sacred walls.
 And they gave life to classical Arabic and some of its rules and structures.
 The Mu’allaqat are stories about anonymous men belonging to the proverbial tradition, who influenced the future by retelling, in a simple yet eloquent way, day-to-day happenings.
 Keeping with proverbial tradition, eL Seed’s art relays reality and society in his time, and aims to influence the future.